tomljr2/BuildingReputationInStackOverflow/README.md

 	from the results of the query.
 Each result label is followed by a character (U,M,T,W,R,F,S).
 These represent the days of the week beginning with Sunday and ending with Saturday.

+	intervalqueries.sql

+	This file is using the StackOverflow online query to get the results since the postGRESql database did not use dates as a timestamp, so I could not get a specific time.
+Unfortunately, stack overflow only allows 50000 results to be returned, so the median interval is not the same as the research paper.

+	intervalSS.csv

+	This is the file that was used in Excel to find the difference between the two times and the median of them all.

+	intervalAASS.csv

+	This is the same as intervalSS, but for the accepted answer interval and not the first answer interval.

+	interval.txt

+	This is the results of the queries once they were imported to Microsoft Excel and the difference and median was taken.